Green Boilers on D&RGW Steam Locomotives

 D&RGW's use of green boilers (circa 1928-1940) was a bit of a throwback to an earlier corrosion control treatment for steam locomotive boiler jackets known as "planished steel", more popularly known as either "Russia Iron" or "Russian Iron".
 This was a chemical/heat treatment for unpainted sheet iron used on steam locomotive boiler jackets in the 1880s to early 1900s.
 As paint technology improved in the period during and after WWI, making paint less sensitive to high heat, the added expense of special sheet iron became unnecessary.

-When D&RGW received new passenger locomotives in the late 1920s, they chose green-painted boilers to simulate Russia Iron, and used the special paint scheme, along with the Royal Gorge/Moffat Tunnel herald on the tenders, until the flying Rio Grande lettering came into use in 1940.
+When D&RGW received new passenger locomotives in the late 1920s, they chose green-painted boilers to simulate Russia Iron, and used the special paint scheme, along with the Royal Gorge/Moffat Tunnel herald on the tenders, until the flying Rio Grande lettering came into use starting in October 1939 on 4-8-4 No. 1700.
 Repainted locomotives apparently made their debut with the 1934 opening of the Dotsero Cutoff.

 Jerry Day has shared a letter dated January 23, 1926 to all roundhouse foreman under the jurisdiction of the Alamosa Division, which includes a line entry for "Russian Black Jacket Enamel for jackets."
 Much discussion has taken place as to exactly what color "Russia Black Jacket Enamel" really is.
 Some say it literally is black.
 Others think that it is similar to Pennsylvania Railroad's "Locomotive Black" which is actually a very dark green better known as "Dark Green Locomotive Enamel," also known at times by Pennsylvania fans as "Brunswick Green."